 Start Printed Page 32064at least 50 percent of their total employment time is in farm work.

 As with all state planning estimates since 1999, ETA used NAWS data to determine the share of crop labor hours in each state that was performed by crop workers who were primarily employed in agriculture, per this eligibility criterion.

 III.
 Description of the Hold-Harmless Provision

-ETA is proposing to continue the hold-harmless provision as instituted in PY 2018.
+ETA has incorporated the hold-harmless provision as instituted in PY 2018.
 The updated data resulted in significant changes for a few states and the hold-harmless provision provides for a stop loss/stop gain limit to transition to the use of the updated data.
 This approach is based on a state service area's previous year's allotment percentage, which is its relative share of the total formula allotments.
 ETA will implement the staged transition of the hold-harmless provision as follows: